Functions Overview

 When deploying a SendBlocks function, you need to specify:

-- A Webhook ID: The ID that is returned from the webhook creation endpoint, which determines where to send the output of your function.
+• A Webhook ID: The ID that is returned from Create Webhook, which determines where to send the output of your function.

 Once your function is deployed, our engine will call it when an occurrence that matches its triggers is identified.